 We visited Nashville last year and had a great time, despite the crowds.
 This time, we made sure we planned our visit when there weren’t any big events going on.
 Unfortunately, it made no difference in terms of crowds or traffic.
 Nashville is undergoing some obnoxious growing pains.

 We only spent one day in Nashville this time and spent the following day hiking the trails at beautiful Radnor Lake State Park where we soothed our spirits in nature.
 And somehow, we managed to score a premium lakefront site at Seven Points COE campground.
-The only drawback about the campground is that there are no hiking or biking trails.
+The park is relatively convenient for visiting Nashville; the only drawback about the campground is that there are no hiking or biking trails.

 Last spring we spent a few days in Louisville, bourbon tasting and attending the Kentucky Derby festivities.
 This year, we spent several days in Bardstown, visited a couple of distilleries, and spent an afternoon with our delightful friends Greg and Lori, who have recently built a beautiful home in nearby Danville.
 Greg’s lovely mother Barbara joined us for a fabulous dinner of fish tacos and mango slaw.